Pete Fornatale: Biography

 Fornatale wrote several books, including The Rock Music Source Book, Radio in the Television Age, The Story of Rock 'n' Roll, and All You Need Is Love.
 He was also helped write The Elvis Collection trading card series.
 In addition, he has written many feature shows for radio and television about Rock, including the syndicated Rock Calendar, episodes of MTVs "Rock Influences," and the international television series Deja View.
 His latest book is Back to the Garden: The Story of Woodstock.

 He hosted rock-related programs on WNET, PBS's station in New York City, and was an on-air consultant for rock music shows and specials on VH1, MTV and HBO.

-In June 2010, Fornatale joined the crew of The Voice of Peace Network with his show "Back To The Garden" in support of WhyHunger.org.
-His show features Pete reflecting on some of his favorite friends and musicians.
+In June 2010, Fornatale joined the Voice of Peace Network with his show "Back To The Garden" in support of WhyHunger.org.
+His show featured Pete reflecting on some of his favorite friends and musicians.

 In the summer of 2011, Fornatale toured the Northeast with two different multimedia programs to support his most recent book releases.
 The show titled "Back to the Garden: The Story of Woodstock" focused on Fornatale's experiences as an on-air personality during that period, and it is highlighted by Woodstock-related anecdotes based on events that occurred throughout the DJ's lengthy career as an interviewer, DJ and author.
 The program titled "How Terribly Strange to be 70" looked at the tumultuous history of Simon & Garfunkel, beginning with their early years when they performed as the duo 'Tom and Jerry'.
 He was working on a book on the Rolling Stones at the time of his death.

 Fornatale died at Beth Israel Medical Center in New York City at age 66 on April 26, 2012.
-He had suffered a brain hemorrhage April 15, 2012, and had been in the hospital′s ICU.
+He had suffered a brain hemorrhage April 15, 2012, and had been in the hospital's ICU.